sangeeta97/ccs_find/README.md

      optional arguments:
       -h, --help            show this help message and exit --cmd                 activates the command-line interface
-      -g                   config.ini file with all the options (refer to config.ini file)
+      -g                   config.ini file with all the options (refer to config.ini file) (required)

 ```
 ## Generating an executable